How to Create Facebook Ads that Actually Work for Your Business

 - Spend money on marketing before you know your people (if you don't know your target market, it's going to be hard to find them!)

-After each advertising campaign, make sure that you evaluate what did and didn’t work for you.
-Take notes, look over the insights, and learn from it!
-You want to double down on what works and ditch what doesn’t.
-Make sure that you are using both the Facebook statistics from your pixel but also Google Analytics on your website so you can compare.
+After each advertising campaign, make sure that you evaluate what did and didn't work for you.
+Take notes, look over the insights, and learn from them!
+You want to double down on what works and ditch what doesn't.
+Make sure that you are using both the Facebook statistics from your pixel and Google Analytics on your website so you can compare.

 Steal These Facebook Ads that Actually Work